Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: An Example

+of any parallel strategy can be brought down to 2 by making the type~I error threshold $\alpha_p$ small enough, whereas the mentioned adaptive strategy achieves zero type~I error and a type~II error rate that becomes arbitrarily large as $\kappa \to 0$.

-While the hypothesis testing relative entropy $D_H^{\alpha_P}(\E^{\otimes m}(\nu)\|\F^{\otimes m}(\nu))$ can in principle be calculated as an SDP, the calculation is not feasible for large $m$.
-Instead we can obtain upper and lower bounds on it based on the second order asymptotics of the convergence to the relative entropy $D(\E(\rho_1)\|\F(\rho_1))$ \cite{li_second-order_2014} (this only works here because our input state is a tensor product).
+To actually calculate the performance of a parallel strategy where the input $\rho_1$ is used $m$ times, we can use the second-order asymptotics of hypothesis testing relative entropy to relative entropy \cite{li_second-order_2014} (this only works here because our input state is a product state).
 Define $\rho = \E(\rho_1)$, $\sigma = \F(\rho_1)$.
 Then \cite[Thm.
-5]{li_second-order_2014}:
+5]{li_second-order_2014} implies

 where $\Phi^{-1}$ is the inverse of the cumulative distribution function of the standard normal distribution, $C \leq 0.4784$, and